 Mariners players brawl in clubhouse before game vs Orioles

-SEATTLE (AP) — A brawl involving several players broke out in the Seattle Mariners‘ clubhouse Tuesday night several hours before a game at Safeco Field.
+SEATTLE (AP) — A brawl broke out in the Seattle Mariners‘ clubhouse Tuesday several hours before a game at Safeco Field.

-Shortstop Jean Segura, catcher Mike Zunino and other players were involved in the skirmish.
+Shortstop Jean Segura and teammate Dee Gordon apparently tangled, while catcher Mike Zunino and other players tried to break up the skirmish.

-Moments after center fielder Dee Gordon politely asked reporters to leave the locker room, the double doors burst open with players shoving and shouting.
+Moments after Gordon politely asked reporters to leave the locker room, the double doors burst open with players shoving and shouting.
+Segura was on the ground in the fracas.

+“Whatever happens in here stays in here,” Mariners star Robinson Cano said after a 5-3 loss to Baltimore.
+“It didn’t affect anyone in here.
+We let it go.
+We’re good.
+Everyone is good.
+We left that behind.”

+Seattle was 46-25 on June 16 and 11 1/2 games ahead of Oakland in the wild-card standings.
+The Mariners are 77-62 and 5 ½ games behind the A’s in the chase for the second AL wild-card spot.

 “Things happen in a clubhouse,” Mariners manager Scott Servais said.
 “Our guys are working through it and talking through it.
 It’s unfortunate, but it happens.”